-The Performance Centre Manager with Riding will allow you to fulfil a senior strategic management position within an equestrian business.
+The Performance Centre Manager will allow you to fulfil a senior strategic management position within an equestrian business.
 Often such roles are within an established and sizeable equestrian business, such as an equine college or large equestrian centre.
-You will be able to support the training and development of junior staff and career students, in addition to offering advice and guidance to clients on all aspects of horse care and management, riding and training.
+You will be able to support the training and development of junior staff and BHS career students, in addition to offering advice and guidance to clients on all aspects of horse care and management.
+You may also decide to work on a freelance basis either as a groom and/or consultant at a high level.